"A choice isn't something someone gives you, it's something you make for yourself."

 When Kazuki draws up a composite sketch of Papillon, the art style is that of Hirohiko Araki.

-Not necessarily.
+Superpowered Evil Side: Feared to be one of the side effects of the Black Kakugane.
 Those who have completed the transformation suck the life out of all living things in the general area.
 Like Victor does.
 It's not a question of being willfully destructive, it's just part of staying alive.
 Victor compares it to BREATHING.

 Take a Third Option: What Kazuki tries between using the White Kakugane on himself or on Victor.